-This twist on fried avocado tacos is a bit sunnier and breezier and just a bit more California with loads of freshness.
-All the garnishes are optional, but we’d recommend including at least topping it with spicy tomatillo salsa and some shredded cabbage for a bit of cool and crunch.
+This twist on fried avocado tacos is slightly sunnier and breezier and just a bit more California with loads of freshness.
+All the garnishes are optional, but we’d recommend including at least topping it with spicy tomatillo salsa and shredded cabbage for a bit of cool and crunch.

 We love the tacos topped the chipotle crema that Brandon created for our Baja-Style Fish Tacos as it adds a kick of all the good things–spice, lime juice, creaminess–similar to what you’d have in a good dipping sauce.

 Heads up that we made this recipe during one of our weeknight cooking classes.
 So, if you want to see it made step by step -- and get a glimpse of the menu, we'd pair this with -- go ahead and watch the class recording!

 or gluten-free panko, if desired)

 halved, pitted, and cut into 6 wedges each